NB-Core/modules/README.md

 ## Additional notes

 Some modules require others to be installed first (as listed above).
 All modules assume a working NB-Core/lotgd installation.
 Enable or disable modules from the game’s Module Manager.

+## Additional modules

+Some additional modules have been created by [Jeffrey Hoegee](https://github.com/Avanae/lotgd-modules/tree/main).
+These work alongside the +nb framework (and the his edition), provided a proper installation is in place.

+Many thanks to my pal [Jeffrey Hoegee](https://github.com/Avanae/lotgd-modules/tree/main) for his contributions and for helping to broaden the ecosystem.